jonamat/macro-planner/README.md

 - Responsive React UI built with Chakra UI, React Router, and React Toastify, including import/export helpers for sharing plans as JSON.
 - First-time onboarding copy (Info page) plus guarded routes using a lightweight auth provider that persists JWTs in local storage.

+## Core Workflows

+- **Create macro targets** on the Meals page, specifying grams of carbohydrates, protein, and fat per meal.
+Targets are scoped to the signed-in user.
+- **Build an ingredient catalogue from your kitchen** with optional minimum/maximum grams, mandatory weights, and indivisible steps (useful for packaged foods that only come in fixed increments).
+- **Optimize meals** from the home dashboard.
+Toggle the ingredients you want to include, fine-tune their constraints, and trigger the solver to generate gram weights, macro totals, and deviation indicators.
+- **Review, export, and iterate** using Results cards.
+Export meals or ingredients as JSON for backups or sharing, then re-import them from the modals when needed.

 ## Monorepo At A Glance

 - `apps/client` – Vite + React SPA that drives the macro planner experience.
 - `apps/server` – Express API with JWT authentication, Prisma ORM, and static serving of the client build.
-- `packages/shared` – Reusable optimisation logic and shared TypeScript types consumed by both server and client.
+- `packages/shared` – Reusable optimization logic and shared TypeScript types consumed by both server and client.

 ## Getting Started